odrama/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I thresholded the Red and Green channels, and bitwise-anded them to detect yellow lanes.
 I used the L channel from the hls version of the image as it works well even when there are different lighting conditions.
 And used the s channed along with the direction and x gradient of the image to detect the lanes.
 I then bitwise-ored them to obtain a robust thresholding function that works well throughout the video.
 A trapezoidal mask was used to remove outliers and only show the lane section of the image, which contains all the information needed.
+Function name : `get_thresholded()`

 ![alt text][image9]